GiovanYCringe/device_samsung_a505f/README.md

-# Pitch Black Recovery Project for the Samsung Galaxy A50
+# Orange Fox Project for the Samsung Galaxy A50

 ### How to build ###